killtacnine/ctfs/umassctf_2024/pwn/mitigations_are_awesome/README.md

 1. Can we use `realloc` to actually "move" to a new memory region instead of just expanding or shrinking the same region?
 2. If we do "move" to new memory, can we reuse the old memory deterministically?
-3. Can we either control the data in that region after it is "moved" away from or confirm that the data we entered there is not altered after we "move"
+3. Can we either control the data in that region after it is "moved" away from or confirm that the data we entered there is not altered after we "move"?

 We can easily disprove the second part of number 3, because we fairly trivially proved number 1!
 We can indeed move to a new memory region if we just put the memory in a small enough hole that it can't expand without moving!